Delhi Itinerary: how to spend 3 days in Delhi

 Solo female travel in Delhi

-With all the news about sexual violence in India you are probably wondering if it’s still safe to travel as a female alone in Delhi.
-Unfortunately sexual violence is a real problem in India.
+With all the news about sexual violence you are probably wondering if it’s still safe to travel alone in Delhi.
+Unfortunately this issue remains a real problem in India.

 As a woman travelling alone people will stare at you.
-Below I will give some advice to prevent worse and you will most likely be safe.
+Below I will give some advice to prevent worse and you will most likely be safe on your Delhi itinerary.

 Dress Modestly: Leave your bikini, short skirts and tank tops at home.
 You should at least cover your legs and shoulders.
-The best you can do is to to buy a shalwar kameez.
+The best you can do is to buy a salwar kameez.
 They are also comfortable in Delhi’s heat.

 Use your instinct: If you don’t trust a situation, trust your gut feeling and get out of there.

-Disclaimer: This post contains affiliate links.
+Disclaimer: This post with a 3 day Delhi itinerary contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!